-- IT storage infrastructure

-- Laptops

-- Meetings & events

-- Meeting facilities

 - Office supplies

 - Outside print services

 - Paper

+- Print

 - Print hardware

 - Real estate

+- Stationery

+- Steel

+- Taxis

+- Textiles

-Over the past year our existing and new Suppliers who operate in a Higher Risk industry, had an annual turnover of more than £36 million and were paid over £50,000 per annum for the provision of their goods or services to us, were required to provide us with a link to their annual Modern Slavery statement.
-These Suppliers were also required to confirm that they comply with Deloitte's Sustainable Procurement Policy and that they have not been convicted of any offences relating to modern slavery.
-The response rate to our annual survey of Suppliers in our High Risk industries increased in FY20 by 12% compared with the previous financial year.
+In line with the commitments made in our FY20 statement, during FY21 both existing and new Suppliers who operate in a Higher Risk industry and who were paid over £50,000 per annum for the provision of their goods or services to us, were required to provide us with a link to their annual Modern Slavery statement (if applicable).
+These Suppliers were also asked to confirm that they comply with Deloitte's Sustainable Procurement Policy and that they have not been convicted of any offences relating to modern slavery.